nolanlawson/css-talk-2022/markdown.md

 ???

 To understand the purple part, we first need to start with how browsers render content.
 This process is called ["updating the rendering"](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering) in the HTML spec.
+Let's call it "the render loop."

 The first step, JavaScript, is where we run some JavaScript that modifies the DOM.
-Typically this will be your JavaScript framework rendering, such as React doing its virtual DOM diffing and then eventually putting elements into the DOM.
+Typically, this will be your JavaScript framework rendering, such as React doing its virtual DOM diffing and then eventually putting elements into the DOM.

 The next two steps, style and layout, involve applying your CSS to those DOM elements and then laying them out on the page.
 This is my focus.

-The last two steps, paint and composite, are about actually writing pixels to the screen and doing animations.
-This part is largely out of scope for this talk.
+The last two steps, paint and composite, are about actually writing pixels to the screen.
+This is where we have layers, GPU animations, opacity, etc. This is out of scope for this talk.

 ---